-The return on equity of the Company is at 8.28 % while in 2020, the shareholder return is at -5.31 %, however, this year the return on equity is positive due to operating results in the consolidated financial statements that were profit.
-As a result, in 2021, the return on shareholders is better than the previous year.
+Return on Equity of the Company equals 2.70 percent, while in 2021, the return on equity was 8.28 percent, with the return on equity showing a decrease in proportion.
+Due to the operating results in the consolidated financial statements, profits decreased from the previous year.
+As a resulting, in 2022, the return on shareholders is less than the previous year.